Szemerédi's theorem: Extensions and generalizations

 Alexander Leibman and Vitaly Bergelson generalized Szemerédi's to polynomial progressions: If $A \subset \mathbb{N}$ is a set with positive upper density and $p_1(n),p_2(n),\dotsc,p_k(n)$ are integer-valued polynomials such that $p_i(0) = 0$, then there are infinitely many $u, n \in \mathbb{Z}$ such that $u + p_i(n) \in A$ for all $1 \leq i \leq k$.
 Leibman and Bergelson's result also holds in a multidimensional setting.

 The finitary version of Szemerédi's theorem can be generalized to finite additive groups including vector spaces over finite fields.
 The finite field analog can be used as a model for understanding the theorem in the natural numbers.
 The problem of obtaining bounds in the k=3 case of Szemerédi's theorem in the vector space $\mathbb{F}_3^n$ is known as the cap set problem.

-The Green–Tao theorem asserts the prime numbers contain arbitrary long arithmetic progressions.
+The Green–Tao theorem asserts the prime numbers contain arbitrarily long arithmetic progressions.
 It is not implied by Szemerédi's theorem because the primes have density 0 in the natural numbers.
 As part of their proof, Ben Green and Tao introduced a "relative" Szemerédi theorem which applies to subsets of the integers (even those with 0 density) satisfying certain pseudorandomness conditions.
 A more general relative Szemerédi theorem has since been given by David Conlon, Jacob Fox, and Yufei Zhao.

 The Erdős conjecture on arithmetic progressions would imply both Szemerédi's theorem and the Green–Tao theorem.